Blue Cat Audio - Software Made by Musicians for Musicians

 VCA versus Opto

-The Opto mode is usually smoother than the full VCA mode: it sounds a bit like the VCA mode with a longer release time.
+The Opto mode is usually smoother than the full VCA mode: in many cases it will sound a bit like the VCA mode with a longer release time.
 When you use very low attack and release times, you can smoothen the dynamics response by pushing the VCA-Opto knob.

-The Peak envelope detection has the usual attack and decay parameters plus an additional “hold” time that lets you specify how long the detector waits before it starts decreasing.
-The RMS envelope offers a single parameter corresponding to the time used to run the RMS average.
+The Peak envelope detection has the usual attack and decay parameters plus an additional “hold” time that lets you specify how long the detector waits before it starts decreasing:

-If you set all these parameters to 0, you obtain a wave shaper/distortion unit.
+If all these parameters are set to 0, you obtain a wave shaper/distortion unit.
 We advise you to add a low-pass filter after the unit if you wish to keep a pleasant sound, and use at least 2x oversampling (1 stage) to avoid aliasing.

 example of peak envelope response for a step input